Public Purchasing

 Overview

-The Center for Government Services at Rutgers, The State University of New Jersey, offers this series of courses for those interested in increasing their knowledge of public purchasing, as well as public officials desiring the State of New Jersey's Qualified Purchasing Agent certification and/or the Rutgers University Registered Public Purchasing Official (RPPO) or the Registered Public Purchasing Specialist (RPPS) certificate.
+This series of courses is designed for those interested in increasing their knowledge of public purchasing, as well as public officials desiring the State of New Jersey's Qualified Purchasing Agent (QPA) certification and/or the Rutgers University Registered Public Purchasing Official (RPPO) or the Registered Public Purchasing Specialist (RPPS) certificate.
+The program provides a comprehensive foundation of public procurement; it is designed to equip public officials with a clear understanding of their roles, responsibilities, and legal obligations in the public procurement process.

 Request Duplicate Certificate